Christa McAuliffe: Legacy

 McAuliffe was buried at Blossom Hill Cemetery in her hometown of Concord.
 McAuliffe has since been honored at many events, including the Daytona 500 NASCAR race in 1986.
-The McAuliffe-Shepard Discovery Center in Concord, the Christa Corrigan McAuliffe Center for Education and Teaching Excellence at Framingham State University, the Christa McAuliffe Intermediate School in Brooklyn, NY, the McAuliffe Branch Library in Framingham, MA, the Christa McAuliffe Adult Learning Center in Baton Rouge, LA, the S. Christa McAuliffe Elementary School in Lowell, Massachusetts, Christa McAuliffe Elementary School in Sammamish, Washington and Christa McAuliffe Middle School in Jackson, NJ, Christa McAuliffe Middle School in Bay City, MI, IS 187 - Christa McAuliffe in Brooklyn, New York, and The Christa McAuliffe Residential Community (CMRC) dorm and wellness center on the campus of her alma mater of Bowie State University in Bowie, Maryland, and the S. Christa McAuliffe STEM Academy in Greeley, CO, were all named in her memory, as are the asteroid 3352 McAuliffe, the crater McAuliffe on the Moon, and a crater on the planet Venus, which was named McAuliffe by the Soviet Union.
+She was posthumously awarded the Frank J. Malina Astronautics Medal later that year.
+The McAuliffe-Shepard Discovery Center in Concord, Christa McAuliffe Middle School in Stockton, California, the Christa Corrigan McAuliffe Center for Education and Teaching Excellence at Framingham State University, the Christa McAuliffe Intermediate School in Brooklyn, NY, McAuliffe elementary in Green Bay, Wisconsin, the McAuliffe Branch Library in Framingham, MA, the Christa McAuliffe Adult Learning Center in Baton Rouge, LA, the S. Christa McAuliffe Elementary School in Lowell, Massachusetts, the S. Crista McAuliffe Elementary School in Germantown, Maryland, Christa McAuliffe Elementary School in Highland Village, TX, Christa McAuliffe Elementary School in Sammamish, Washington and Christa McAuliffe Middle School in Jackson, NJ, Christa McAuliffe Middle School in Bay City, MI, Christa McAuliffe Middle School in Boynton Beach, FL, IS 187 - Christa McAuliffe in Brooklyn, New York, and The Christa McAuliffe Residential Community (CMRC) dorm and wellness center on the campus of her alma mater of Bowie State University in Bowie, Maryland, Christa McAuliffe Elementary School in Saratoga, California, Christa McAuliffe Park in Cameron Park, California, and the S. Christa McAuliffe STEM Academy in Greeley, CO, were all named in her memory, as are the asteroid 3352 McAuliffe, the crater McAuliffe on the Moon, and a crater on the planet Venus, which was named McAuliffe by the Soviet Union.
 Approximately 40 schools around the world have been named after McAuliffe, including the Christa McAuliffe Space Education Center in Pleasant Grove, Utah.
 Christa McAuliffe Park in Green Bay, WI is named after her.
+Christa McAuliffe Middle School in Houston, TX is named in her memory.